Beko dishwashers rated

 How much do Beko dishwashers cost?

-Beko is an affordable brand within the dishwashers market.
-The Beko dishwashers we've tested cost from £180 up to £300.
+Beko is an affordable brand for dishwashers.
+The Beko dishwashers we've tested cost from under £200 up to £300.
+But price isn't everything - if you pick a dishwasher that's poor at cleaning or unreliable, then you could soon find yourself paying out again for a repair or replacement.

 Choosing the best Beko dishwasher